 All these expenses cannot be met out of the monthly salary of the parents and need to be properly planned.
 These are ideal for such cases as they provide the necessary cover for the child and also help the parent build-up a financial corpus for major expenses.
 Some things to check out while choosing a plan for children's educational expenses include:

 Waiver of Premium (WoP) is an inherent rider of a child insurance plan.
 WoP rider is applicable in the event of demise of the insured in a stipulated period.
 In such cases, SA is paid to the nominee while the due premium for the rest of the term of the policy is paid by the insurer.

 Timely pay-outs are better to pay the tuition and college fees while a single payment is best to meet major expenses that crop up at the beginning of college or a foreign education course.
 Some offer both options with a single payment when the child reaches a certain age like 18 or 21 years and customary pay-outs.

 Children have their own set of unique ailments and the better option will cover such contingencies.
 They will also provide reimbursement for illnesses and diseases that require hospital stays.

 The individuals generally sketch the funds to invest in order to meet the expenses of children's marriage with a good financial option.
-The best ones are those that give a payout at a certain age of the child such as 23 or 25 years.
-An early move in to the products that provide coverage when the child is young helps to build a large corpus of premium.
+The best investment plans are those that give a pay-out at a certain age of the child such as 23 or 25 years.
+An early move into the products that provide coverage when the child is young helps to build a large financial corpus of premium.

-The investments can be classified according to the type of schemes they provide, the duration in which the premium needs to be paid and the life stage of the investor/ insured person.
+The investments can be classified based on three factors namely, the type of schemes they provide, the duration in which the premium needs to be paid and the life stage of the investor/ insured person.

 The single premium offers a lower premium as the paperwork and other administrative charges are less.
 However, from the insured's perspective, these options make sense only if they can afford to pay the cost.
 Regular premiums are better for younger people who are just began with their careers and do not have much savings.